Zilliqa/dev-portal-old/docs/dev-tools-gozilliqa.md

 go get ./...
 ```

-sdk itself cannot been built into a binary cause it does't have any `main` function, you can directly add it to your own project as a library.
+The SDK itself cannot be built into a binary as it does not contains any `main` function, you can directly add it to your own project as a library.
 Also, we recommend that you can run the `golang uint test` or go through
-the section `quick start` first to get a basic understanding before you start to use this sdk.
+the section `quick start` first to get a basic understanding before you start to use this SDK.

 ## Methods & APIs